 The Mountains of Mourne

 Sung to the folk tune of Carrigdhoun, The Mountains of Mourne expresses the singers desire to be with his love back at home.
 Lyrics like, "So I'll wait for the wild rose that's waiting for me," make it ideal for funerals.
-Buy the Celtic Thunder version on their CD, which includes other classic songs like Danny Boy, for around $12.
+Buy the Celtic Thunder version on their CD, which includes other classic songs like Danny Boy.

 She Moved Through the Fair